andreas-wilm/lofreq3/README.md

   skips that parsing just for benchmark purposes?)
 - Pileup slow on nanopore data: even without printing json, dequeue initial size 100000 and release mode

-## Features

-- Reimplement indel qual.
-Challenge is to remove htslib dep and compute BAQ at the same time

 ## Release

 - Create release with static binary and announce availability